dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-make-a-textbox-control-read-only.md

  [!code-xaml[TextBox_MiscCode#_ReadOnlyTextBoxXAML](~/samples/snippets/csharp/VS_Snippets_Wpf/TextBox_MiscCode/CSharp/Window1.xaml#_readonlytextboxxaml)]

- The <xref:System.Windows.Controls.Primitives.TextBoxBase.IsReadOnly%2A> attribute affects user input only; it does not affect text set in the [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] description of a <xref:System.Windows.Controls.TextBox> control, or text set programmatically through the <xref:System.Windows.Controls.TextBox.Text%2A> property.
+ The <xref:System.Windows.Controls.Primitives.TextBoxBase.IsReadOnly%2A> attribute affects user input only; it does not affect text set in the Extensible Application Markup Language (XAML) description of a <xref:System.Windows.Controls.TextBox> control, or text set programmatically through the <xref:System.Windows.Controls.TextBox.Text%2A> property.

  The default value of <xref:System.Windows.Controls.Primitives.TextBoxBase.IsReadOnly%2A> is **false**.